Privacy notice

 Sensitive (special categories) of personal data

-We may have information concerning any disability you disclosure during your application so that we can make appropriate adjustments.
-This is not used when assessing your application.
+We may have information concerning any disability you disclose during your application so that we can make appropriate adjustments.
+This information is not used when assessing your application.

 Data controller

-The data controller for your personal information is the University of Dundee.
+The University of Dundee is the data controller, which means that we are responsible for deciding which of your personal data we collect, and how we will use and store it.
 Your data will be processed by the University’s nominated agents such as software or service providers.

 The University's student management system is SITS:Vision.
 Our University accommodation booking software is Room Service®.
 These are hosted on the University’s servers.
 SITS:Vision is used throughout the management of applications.